Ayfri/Kore/website/src/jsMain/resources/markdown/doc/commands/Functions.md

 ## Available Commands

 All commands from the version cited in the [README](https://github.com/Ayfri/Kore/README.md) are available.
+For detailed documentation on each command, see [Commands](./commands).

 ## Custom Commands